joyeusenoelle/Resume/README.md

 * Developed web-based data-collection instruments using ColdFusion and Microsoft IIS.

 #### Developer - Prometric/Thomson Learning - May-August 2000
-* Developed the company’s  rst intranet site, using ASP and MySQL, as the sole developer on the team.
+* Developed the company’s first intranet site, using ASP and MySQL, as the sole developer on the team.

 #### Web Developer - The Johns Hopkins University - August 1996-August 1997, May-August 1998
 * Developed some of the first websites for the Department of Mental Hygiene in the Bloomberg School of Public Health, under the guidance of the lead developer.